Kosovo MPs elect lawyer Vjosa Osmani as president | DW | 04.04.2021

-The 38-year-old reformist backing from the parliament in a vote boycotted by a Serb party.
-The position became free in November after Hashim Thaci was charged with war crimes.
+The 38-year-old reformist received backing from the parliament in a vote boycotted by a Serb party.
+Ex-President Hashim Thaci vacated the post in November after being charged with war crimes.

-Vjosa Osmani was elected as the new president of Kosovo on Sunday.

-The 38-year-old reformist and lawyer was approved by the country's parliament in Pristina after being proposed by Prime Minister Albin Kurti's ruling Vetevendosje (Self-Determination) party.
-Osmani is Kosovo's second female leader following Atifete Jahjaga, who served as president between 2011 and 2016.
+The 38-year-old reformist and lawyer Vjosa Osmani was approved as president by the country's parliament in Pristina on Sunday with the backing of Prime Minister Albin Kurti and his Vetevendosje (Self-Determination) party.

-Osmani received 71 votes from the 82 lawmakers present, making her the "elected President of the Republic," parliament speaker Glauk Konjufca said.
+Osmani received 71 votes from the 82 lawmakers present in the 120-seat parliament.
+While the president's duties are largely ceremonial, Osmani will now be the commander of the country's armed forces and would also serve as one of the country's top diplomatic representatives.

 Two opposition parties and the ethnic Serb minority party refused to take part in the vote.